 Here are suggested treatments for headaches from drinking alcohol:

-If you’re looking for professional treatment facilities in the UK that specialize in alcohol rehab, Gloucester is home to centres that have proven track records of success in treating substance addictions.
+Suppose you’re looking for professional treatment facilities in the UK that specialize in alcohol rehab.
+In that case, Gloucester is home to centres that have proven track records of success in treating substance addictions.